Q: Who uses Dakin's Solution®?

 Q: If my Dakin's Solution® has expired, can I return it?

 Unfortunately, you can not return Dakin's Solutions®.
-Due to it’s relatively short dating (compared to other healthcare products), we have set up a "No Returns / No Credit Issued" policy which has been followed since Century started selling Dakin's® in 1982.
+Due to it’s relatively short dating, we have set up a "No Returns / No Credit Issued" policy which has been followed since Century started selling Dakin's in 1982.
 This helps keep our costs the lowest in the industry.
 Also, we are willing to sell fewer than 8 pints per order, for a nominal break-case fee.

 Technical Documents and Research